 BF and NP researched literature and conceived the study.
 MS was involved in protocol development, gaining ethical approval, patient recruitment and data analysis.
 BF wrote the first draft of the manuscript.
 All authors reviewed and edited the manuscript and approved the final version of the manuscript.

-SAGE is committed to upholding the integrity of the academic record.
-We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.
+Sage is committed to upholding the integrity of the academic record.
+We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the Sage Author Gateway

-Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
-SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
-Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
+Before publication, Sage requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
+Sage’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants Sage the sole and exclusive right and licence to publish for the full legal term of copyright.
+Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than Sage.
 In this case copyright in the work will be assigned from the author to the society.
-For more information please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.
+For more information please visit the Sage Author Gateway.

 The first page of your manuscript should be the Title Page and should include the following information: